 Finally I said, "I better go.
 This is getting too bizarre for me."

 "Okay.
 Maybe I'll call you this weekend.
-Bye, Sweetie."
+Bye, Sweetie," she said.

 I couldn't believe how casual she was acting, as if nothing major happened.
 I used my shirt to handle the doorknob on the way out.
 I wanted my fingerprints on as few things as possible.